LTMeyer/sc2023-exp/README.md

 **Note**: all scripts used hereafter as well as for the paper experiments are described [here](https://gitlab.inria.fr/melissa/sc2023/-/blob/main/heat-pde-dl/README.md).

-The next sections, will guide the reader step by step.
+The next sections will guide the reader step by step.
+First, installation guidelines are provided to then run the smaller scale experiments.

 [[_TOC_]]